AlexsLemonade/refinebio-docs/docs/main_text.md

 The refine.bio web interface does an inner join when datasets are combined, so only genes present in all datasets are included in the final matrix.
 For compendia, we take the union of all genes, filling in any missing values with `NA`.
 This is a "full outer join" as illustrated below.
+We use a full outer join because it allows us to retain more genes in a compendium and we impute missing values during compendia creation.

 ![outer join](https://user-images.githubusercontent.com/15315514/44534241-4dde9100-a6c5-11e8-8a9c-aa147e294e81.png)